National Federation of Builders: Housebuilding

-The British Governments housing white paper, titled, 'Fixing the broken housing market' had a heavy focus on 'diversifying the housing market' and was largely influenced by the HBA, who has been lobbying the Government to understand the negative impact of housing policy on small and medium sized housebuilders (SMEs) over the last twenty years, which saw 80% of SMEs leaving the industry in the last thirty years.
+The British Government's housing white paper, titled, 'Fixing the broken housing market' had a heavy focus on 'diversifying the housing market' and was largely influenced by the HBA, who has been lobbying the Government to understand the negative impact of housing policy on small and medium sized housebuilders (SMEs) over the last twenty years, which saw 80% of SMEs leaving the industry in the last thirty years.

 The Government has been persuaded to do more to help SMEs, who train four in five construction apprentices and are the predominant rural employers by improving housing site allocations in local plans.
 The HBA secured policy in the housing white paper update, that meant at least 10% of the sites allocated for residential development in local plans should be on sites of 0.5 hectare or less.
 This is in addition to the windfall allowance.
 The HBA had initially asked for this percentage to be 30%, after 20% was proposed; however, this was downgraded after push back from local authorities.